gautambhatheja/DisasterResponsePipeline/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 I must give credit to FigureEight organisation for the data.
 I would also thank Udacity for providing the starter code for this project.
-Final code after making the changes to the initial code was done by myself.
+Final code presented is written by me.